The Handbook of Tennessee Boating Laws and Responsibilities

 The U.S. Coast Guard classifies paddleboards as vessels.
 All navigation laws apply to paddlecraft.
 Paddleboards must have:

-- A life jacket for each person on board
+- A wearable PFD for each person on board

 - A sound-producing device, such as a whistle